Ferroin/scripts/unix/README.md

 is represented as a vertically stacked binary number with the least significant bit at the bottom.
 It will automatically handle terminal resizing if possible.
 Depends on Python 3.

+## termclock.py
+Pretty much the same as termclock\_classic.py, except this one uses one binary number each for hours, minutes, and seconds, arranged in 3 rows instead of six columns, with the leaast significant bit on the right.
+Depends on Python 3.